My Mother, the Car

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
+The Bluth family consists of Michael (Jason Bateman), his twin sister Lindsay (Portia de Rossi), his older brother Gob (Will Arnett), his younger brother Buster (Tony Hale), their mother Lucille (Jessica Walter) and father George Sr. (Jeffrey Tambor), as well as Michael's son George Michael (Michael Cera), and Lindsay and her husband Tobias' (David Cross) daughter Maeby (Alia Shawkat).
 In the episode, Lucille feels unloved by her children and attempts to pin her car accident on an amnesiac Michael.
 Buster begins a relationship with Lucille Austero, and Lindsay is unpleasantly surprised when she finally visits her father in prison.

 Plot

-Michael (Jason Bateman), fed up with his mother Lucille's (Jessica Walter) extravagant spending, says she cannot throw a lavish birthday party for herself.
-But when Lindsay (Portia de Rossi), prompted by Lucille, suggests a surprise party, Michael agrees on the condition that Lindsay visit George Sr. (Jeffrey Tambor) in prison.
+Michael, fed up with his mother Lucille's extravagant spending, says she cannot throw a lavish birthday party for herself.
+But when Lindsay, prompted by Lucille, suggests a surprise party, Michael agrees on the condition that Lindsay visit George Sr. in prison.
 At the prison, no one notices Lindsay, so she goes shopping for an outfit to wear for the next day's visit.
-Meanwhile, George Michael (Michael Cera) finally starts to overcome his crush on Maeby (Alia Shawkat) as they sneak into an R-rated movie, but a trailer plays for a French movie about love between two cousins called Les Cousins Dangereux, so he decides to get a fake ID from Gob (Will Arnett) so he and Maeby can see the movie.
+Meanwhile, George Michael starts to overcome his crush on Maeby as they sneak into an R-rated movie, but a trailer plays for a French movie about a love between two cousins called Les Cousins Dangereux, which reignites his crush, so he decides to get a fake ID from Gob so he and Maeby can see the movie.

-Meanwhile, Michael drives Lucille to her surprise party, but nobody else shows up.
+Michael drives Lucille to her surprise party, but nobody else shows up.
 Lucille is hurt, so Michael arranges a second surprise party, insisting that all his siblings be there.
 When no one shows up for that one either, Michael and Lucille bond, both feeling unappreciated by their family.
 Feeling sorry for her, Michael lets Lucille drive, even though her license has been revoked for multiple accidents and reckless driving.
 When Lucille sees a man riding a segway, she assumes it is Gob and decides to "give him a scare."
-Lucille crashes the car and drags an unconscious Michael into the driver's seat so that she won't be blamed.
-Michael had hit his head on the giant rock Buster (Tony Hale) had left in the backseat and suffers short-term memory loss.
+Lucille crashes the car and drags an unconscious Michael into the driver's seat so that she will not be blamed.
+Michael had hit his head on the giant rock Buster left in the backseat and suffers short-term memory loss.
 Worried that Michael will regain his memory of the accident, Lucille insists that he recover in her apartment and bribes their family doctor to give him fentanyl, which Lucille says is children's aspirin.